-Chapter 3 of the Beginners Guide to Google Adwords is about the Adgroup level, there are a lot of similarities on this screen to the previous Chapter at campaign level, I encourage you to go back and re-read about the various buttons in the Adwords interface, as these will be just as applicable at Adgroup level than at campaign level, there are a few differences though, one being instead of the new campaign button, it is now the new Adgroup button.
+Chapter 3 of the Beginners Guide to Google Ads is about the Adgroup level, there are a lot of similarities on this screen to the previous Chapter at campaign level, I encourage you to go back and re-read about the various buttons in the Google Ads interface, as these will be just as applicable at Adgroup level than at campaign level, there are a few differences though, one being instead of the new campaign button, it is now the new Adgroup button.

 When you create a new Adgroup, you will need to have an ad and a keyword (in search), for it to go live.
 You will be prompted to do this upon clicking the new Adgroup button.

 At Adgroup level, you also have the option to set the default maximum cost per click.
 This means when Google has a search which matches a keyword you are bidding on, you specify the maximum you are willing to pay.

 You will not necessarily be charged this, it is simply a maximum.
 Some people get confused by this option, as if you have existing keywords in this Adgroup, they will not be updated to your maximum cost per click.
 In order to do this you will have to set the bids at keyword level, but this will be covered in the next chapter.

 The statistics you will see at Adgroup level will be useful for optimising your campaign.
 An example is cost per conversion, if you are working to a target CPA, You will see at a glance which Adgroups are meeting this goal and which are not.
 You will also see average cost per click which will show you what you’re paying as an average each time someone clicks on your ad.

 Again you can see this at campaign level, but when you look at Adgroup level you are drilling down into the numbers and it will give you more of an idea of what is working in your campaign.